connorjnel/ztm-python-dev/05-advanced-python-fp/python-advanced-fp.md

 ## List comprehensions

-List comprehension offers a shorter syntax when you want to create a new list based on the values of an existing list. ex. `my_list2 = [char for char in "hello"]` ex. `my_list3 = [num for num in range(0, 100)]` ex. `my_list4 = [num*2 for num in range(0, 100)]` ex. `my_list5 = [num**2 for num in range(0, 100) if num % 2 == 0]`
+List comprehension offers a shorter syntax when you want to create a new list based on the values of an existing iterable. ex. `my_list2 = [char for char in "hello"]` ex. `my_list3 = [num for num in range(0, 100)]` ex. `my_list4 = [num*2 for num in range(0, 100)]` ex. `my_list5 = [num**2 for num in range(0, 100) if num % 2 == 0]`
 Tip.
 Can add conditions and operators to comprehensions

+## Set and dictionary comprehensions

+Set & Dict comprehension offers a shorter syntax when you want to create a new set or dict based on the values of an existing iterable. ex. `my_set2 = {char for char in "hello"}` ex. `my_dict = {key: value**2 for key, value in simple_dict.items()}`